ShadowKyogre/NCDM/README.md

 * consolekit

 Todo:
-* Add a default session to the CLI section that will always launch the user's login shell.
 * Port to python 3 once kinks are worked out.
 * Register sessions programatically with python-utmp?
 So far the commented out code using python-utmp doesn't work (http://korpus.juls.savba.sk/~garabik/software/python-utmp/README.txt)
 * Add custom markup support for banner